weemo/iOS-SDK/README.md

 ## Download
+The SDK is available as a framework.

-The project available in this repository is an application built around the SDK, as a demo.
+The project available in this repository sdk-helper folder is an application built around the SDK, as a very limited demo.
 Its goal is to show the SDK in action, not an integration of the SDK in an existing application.

-Clone the repository onto your Mac, start Xcode.
+Clone the repository onto your Mac, start Xcode using the sdk-helper/sdk-helper.xcodeproj.

-Add the APIKey to the .pch file.
+Add your APIKey to the sdk-helper/support/sdk-helper-Prefix.pch file.

 Press Build & Run.

-The externals dependencies (VP8 and Speex) are distributed with the project, so there should be no problem.

 ## Software Dependencies

+The SDK is available as a framework thanks to the work of Karl Stenerud (https://github.com/kstenerud)

 This SDK uses VP8 and Speex.
 The two libraries are distributed as binaries with the project.
 Licences can be found in the Library folder of the project, along the binaries.

 ## Hardware Requirements